DanaResearchGroup/ARC_T3_Workshop/README.md

 # Optional: Testing

-Warning, this stage might take an additional ~30 minutes of idle time.
+Note: this stage might take an additional ~30 minutes of idle time.

 After the installation is finished, navigate (using the terminal of the Files application) to `RMG-Py` (in terminal: `cd ~/Code/RMG-Py`), then, in the terminal, write the following command: